Penguin-Soup/BTUtilityDecision/README.md

 ![Utility Evaluator](Images/UtilityPlugin.PNG)

-A lightweight extension to the Unreal Engine's Behavior Tree System, introducing nodes that facilitate utility-based decision making:
+BT Utility Decision is an Unreal Engine 5 plugin.
+It is a lightweight extension to the Unreal Engine's Behavior Tree System, introducing nodes that facilitate utility-based decision making:

 * A Consideration which queries the game state and ouputs a score based on the assigned response curve.
 * A Utility Evaluator that calculates and returns a utility score based on considerations it holds and other parameters.